Subscribe To This Site

 French fries… Doughnuts… Chips… Pies… Cakes… Cookies… Products made from all white flour.

-It is important that you choose most of your foods from the first list rather than from the second.
 In addition to being poor carbohydrate foods, the foods in the second list are generally loaded with fat, particularly saturated fat and trans-fats, which have been implicated as bad actors in the rise of heart disease and cancer.

 Starchy vs. Non-starchy Vegetables